By Mark W. Roberts and Avipsa Mahapatra

 Global support for Montreal Protocol

 This historic agreement follows multiple bilateral and multinational agreements that are building towards a global effort to phase-down the consumption and production of HFCs.
-This includes the breakthrough agreement between President Obama and President Xi of China in June 2013, the recent G-20 communique and the upcoming BASIC statement.
+This includes the between President Obama and President Xi of China in June 2013, the recent G-20 communique and the upcoming BASIC statement.

 In addition, at the Montreal Protocol meeting in Bangkok in June of this year, the member parties agreed to establish a high-level discussion group on HFC management within the Montreal Protocol framework.